 REQUIRED TEXT/RESOURCE MATERIALS: Crossman, J. (Ed.).
 (2008).
-Canadian sport sociology, 2nd ed.
-Toronto, ON: Thomson Nelson
+Canadian sport sociology (2nd ed.).
+Toronto, ON: Thomson Nelson, and Additional Readings posted to Moodle or handed out in class

 CALENDAR DESCRIPTION: This course explores the study of play, physical education, sport, and leisure as institutionalized ways in which society organizes and teaches attitudes and skills.
 It provides an introduction to the importance of sociocultural inquiry and the notion of being critical as an empowering process.